Iretha/sec-ml-experiments-iot23/README.md

 ## 2. How to run this example
 1. Download & Extract [IoT23](https://www.stratosphereips.org/datasets-iot23)
-2. Copy "iot23_small" to "../datasets/" ("datasets" should be on the same level as the current project)
+2. Open config.py and modify "iot23_dataset_location" to point to "iot23_small" folder from the dataset
+3. Create new output folder for the output files
+4. Open config.py and modify "iot23_output_directory" to point to the new folder (3.)

 ---